Find out more about our course fees and get finance information for our undergraduate and postgraduate degrees and short courses.

 You may be entitled to extra funding if you’re from a low-income household, you have children or adult dependents, you have a disability or you’re a care leaver.

 How to apply

-You can apply for student finance when you apply for your place through UCAS.
-Find out more on the UCAS website.
+You can apply for student finance on the gov.uk website.

-You’ll automatically be considered for a scholarship if you attend and pass one of our Creative Workshops or Business Workshops.
-Depending on the scholarship you apply for, you could get up to 100% of your tuition fees.
+You’ll automatically be considered for a scholarship if you attend and pass one of our Professional or Creative Workshops.

 All scholarships are provided as a tuition fee waiver and any offer will be conditional on you accepting us as ‘Conditional Firm’ or ‘Unconditional Firm’ if applying through UCAS.
 Please see our terms and conditions for full details.